 – Richard K. Bernstein, MD

-Your main goal should be normalizing blood sugar levels.
 It’s a good idea to check your blood sugar frequently with a glucose meter.
-This will help you know for sure whether or not you are achieving your goal or not.
+This will help you know for sure whether or not you are achieving your blood sugar goal.
 Here is the brand of glucose meter that I recommend because of its accuracy.
-Depending on how severe your problem is you might reach your goal with these dietary modifications:

 - Avoid easy-to-digest carbs and foods made with them like grains (wheat, rice, rye, corn, barley etc.), potatoes, sweet potatoes.